MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

  ## 2. Basically all Microsoft products, for example, are built on a linear sequential cognitive organizational style.
 Full [Conversational-Paragraph](#Conversational-Paragraph)

  The digital computer is designed according to linear sequential learning principles.
-Microsoft, the first most successful user interface followed suit and built its interface in line with its linear sequential software.
+Microsoft, the first highly successful user interface followed suit and built its interface in line with its linear sequential software.

  Apple began the same but explored toward sequential/global and global/sequential user interface design elements.
  @@ -76,34 +68,32 @@ The absence from structurally inherent backlinks in the present internet/web inf